Anne Marie Anderson: CBS College TV (CSTV)

-The Mtn

-In 2006, while working for CSTV and ESPN Anderson was one of the original talent for The Mtn (MountainWest Sports Network).
-She served in variety of roles for the regional network both in the field and in the studio.
-Anderson was on the sidelines for football and the conference basketball.
-She called play by play on volleyball, basketball and softball.
-During that time Anderson was the original host of Mtn Peak Performances and host a variety of other shows and formats including Around the Mtn, Mountain View, Basketball wraps and Olympic Sport preview shows.

 Fox Sports Net

 In 2010, Anderson hosted the PAC-10 Women's Basketball tournament on Fox Sports Net alongside Lisa Leslie, as well as served as a sideline reporter on regular season games.
-In 2011, Anderson filled in on FSN's The Final Score and hosted daily internet NFL and college updates on Fox.com.
+In 2011, Anderson filled in on FSN's The Final Score.

 Pac-12 Network

 In 2012, the Pac-12 Network was launched and hired Anderson in the play by play role for their men's and women's college sports.
 She can currently be seen on beach and indoor volleyball, soccer, basketball waterpolo and softball broadcasts on the Network.

 Las Vegas Aces

 From 2018 to 2021 Anderson served as the play-by-play announcer for the Las Vegas Aces of the Women's National Basketball Association.

-International Sport

-In 2022 Anderson traveled to several different countries calling the national men's and women's volleyball teams in Volleyball Nations League for VolleyballWorld.